|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Waxy potatoes (such as Rose Red or Yukon Gold) make the best potato salad because the cooked potatoes hold together better than Idahos or Russets.
 Leave the skins on not only to save time, but also for added color, flavor, and nutrients.

-Mustard potato salad is the perfect side dish for picnics, potlucks, barbecues, or just a simple family dinner.
+Mustard potato salad is the perfect side dish for picnics, potlucks, barbecues, or just a simple family dinner at home.

-- 6 medium red potatoes (boiled in skins until tender, and cooled)
+- 6 medium red potatoes (boiled in skins until tender, then cooled)

 - 1/2 large sweet onion (diced)

 - 5 hard-boiled eggs (chopped; reserve 1 to cut into wedges for garnish)